Satnampanth

 Satnampanth, also called Satnami Samaj, Satnami movement, or Sadhanpanth, are terms used to refer to various Indian religious and sectarian movements.
+It was influenced by Kabirpanth.
 The Satnami movement was connected to Dalits.
-The first Satnami movement was established by Bir Bhan in 1657.
-Another prominent, later Satnami movement was established by Ghasi Das in 1820.
+The first Satnami movement was established by Bir Bhan in 1657 in Narnaul.
+The movement was noted for a peasant-rebellion in 1672 against the Mughal Empire.
+Another was associated with Jagjivan Das near Lucknow.
+Another prominent, later Satnami movement was established by Ghasi Das in 1820 in Chhattisgarh, which is known as Sadh.
+Historically, they were found in Punjab and Uttar Pradesh.
+Today, they mostly can be found in Chhattisgarh and parts of Madhya Pradesh adjoining Chhattisgarh.

-Etymology and usage
+Etymology and nomenclature

+This sect is named after its Lord, Satnam.
 The term Satnam was first used by Vaishnava Saint Ramanuja in his Satanaama Stotra.
 It was later used by Vaishnava Saint Kabir.